 Torta Negra Colombiana

-If you have a sweet tooth, Colombian food has a vast amount of desserts to choose from.
+If you have a sweet tooth, then you should check out some of Colombia’s best desserts.
+Colombian food has a vast amount of desserts to choose from.
 One such choice should always include Colombian Black Cake or as the locals call it, Torta Negra Colombiana.
 This rich chocolate cake is usually filled with chocolate chunks and dried papaya giving it a very distinct flavor.
 The frosting choices vary, but it is excellent with a nice buttercream.

 Another favorite dessert of this country is Roscón a ring pastry common in almost every bakery in Colombia.
 It is usually topped with raw sugar and filled with guava paste.
 Roscón is very light and airy and when paired with fresh coconut ice cream it is a great finish to any good meal.
 Always save room for Colombian dessert!